 An attorney helps gather the necessary evidence, works with medical experts or gathers vocational evaluations to substantiate your claim, and helps you uphold and exercise your rights throughout the process.
 If the workers’ compensation insurer denies your claim, your attorney can also represent you at the hearing to help you obtain the benefits you deserve.

 It is also important to note what workers’ compensation does not cover.
 Workers’ compensation does not compensate you for pain and suffering or other emotional damages.
 It also does not cover potential lost earnings.
 While injured workers can get income benefits, they cannot recover the full amount of their lost wages or any future lost earnings.

 In some situations, there may be other applicable legal actions to take in which you might be able to recover a greater and wider array of damages such as these.
-You are welcomed to call our workers’ compensation lawyers at Bader Law Firm, PLLC in Atlanta to discuss your case and what options you might have available for maximum recovery.
+You are welcomed to call our workers’ compensation lawyers at Bader Scott Injury Lawyers, PLLC in Atlanta to discuss your case and what options you might have available for maximum recovery.